Deep Learning Based on Randomized Quasi-Monte Carlo Method for Solving Linear Kolmogorov Partial Differential Equation: Numerical Experiments

-Same as the heat equation, Figure~\ref{fig:BS}(a) and \ref{fig:BS}(b) present the average relative $L^{2}$ error for 4 independent runs in $d = 5,20$.
+Same as the heat equation, Figure~\ref{fig:BS}(a) and \ref{fig:BS}(b) present the relative $L^{2}$ error on the test data in $d = 5,50$, where the best model is selected based on validation data.
 Both figures demonstrate the superiority of the RQMC sampling method over the ordinary MC.
-In dimension 5, MC-based deep learning algorithm requires batchsize $2^{16}$ to achieve $L^{2}$ relative error $5.41\times 10^{-4}$ while RQMC-based one only requires batchsize $2^{12}$ to achieve $L^{2}$ relative error $5.00\times 10^{-4}$.
-In dimension 20, the advantages become slightly less impressive in the sense that MC-based deep learning algorithm requires batchsize $2^{14}$ while RQMC-based one only requires batchsize $2^{10}$ to reach $L^{2}$ relative error within $10^{-3}$.
-Figure~\ref{fig:BSTrain}(a) and \ref{fig:BSTrain}(b) present the relative $L^{2}$ error during a training process of artificial neural networks with batchsize $2^{16}$.
-From figures, we find that applying RQMC sampling method leads to a more accurate and stable networks with smaller relative $L^{2}$ error.
+In dimension 5, MC-based deep learning algorithm requires batchsize $2^{16}$ to achieve $L^{2}$ relative error $2.892\times 10^{-4}$ while RQMC-based one only requires batchsize $2^{12}$ to achieve $L^{2}$ relative error $2.557\times 10^{-4}$.
+In dimension 50, the advantages become slightly less impressive for small batchsizes, and the MC-based deep learning algorithm requires batchsize $2^{15}$ while RQMC-based one only requires batchsize $2^{13}$ to achieve $L^{2}$ relative error less than $10^{-3}$.
+Figure~\ref{fig:BSTrain}(a) and \ref{fig:BSTrain}(b) present the relative $L^{2}$ error during a training process of artificial neural networks with batchsize $2^{18}$.
+From figures, we find that applying RQMC sampling method leads to a more accurate and stable networks.

 In dimension 5, we consider the projection of the exact solution and the trained neural networks on $(4.5,5.5)^{2}$ with $x_{i} = 5,i=3,4,5$.
-Comparing Figures~\ref{fig:BSSolution}(a) and \ref{fig:BSSolution}(b), we find that the RQMC-based deep learning algorithm with batchsize $2^{10}$ achieves lower relative $L^{2}$ error than that of MC-based in most areas.
-From Figures~\ref{fig:BSSolution}(b) and \ref{fig:BSSolution}(d), the RQMC-based deep learning algorithm with batchsize $2^{12}$ is highly effective in solving the Black-Scholes PDE \eqref{eq:BS} with initial condition \eqref{eq:BSinit} on the projection space.
+Comparing Figures~\ref{fig:BSSolution}(a) and \ref{fig:BSSolution}(b), we find that the RQMC-based deep learning algorithm with batchsize $2^{15}$ achieves achieves lower approximation error across the whole region than that of MC-based one.
+From Figures~\ref{fig:BSSolution}(b) and \ref{fig:BSSolution}(d), the RQMC-based deep learning algorithm with batchsize $2^{18}$ is highly effective in solving the Black-Scholes PDE \eqref{eq:BS} with initial condition \eqref{eq:BSinit} on the projection space.